 I got about 50 comments at the time and there were no reactions that I tricked anyone into reading a post about how to paint furniture and then baited and switched.
 I think mostly because I pretty much tell you every single thing I know how to do {Ok, so I’ve never told you how I organize my refrigerator–oh wait, I did tell you that} so the regular Nesting Place community seemed to totally get that the post was a cleverly titled intro to my friend’s ebook.
 You all are pretty honest in the comments and I try to be sensitive to stuff like that so I felt like the post went over fine.
 I think you know me well enough to know if I promote something it’s because I think it’s worth it.
 And I’m not ashamed to promote something that I think is valuable.

-Today, I also read the last two comments left recently {which I deleted} the commenters were really mad and feeling like it was a bait and switch.
-The comments accused me of advertising a DIY and then trying to sell something.
+Today, I also read the last two comments left recently and the commenters were really mad and feeling like it was a bait and switch.
+The comments accused me of advertising a DIY on Pinterest and then trying to sell something.
 It’s not like I never get negative comments, trust me I do but, these comments made me think.
-Then it hit me, they see all these people pinning it saying “How to Paint Furniture” which is what I called the post~and they expect a step by step DIY.
+Then it hit me, they see all these people pinning it saying “How to Paint Furniture” which is what I called the post~and they expect a step by step DIY in the post and they think that I am trying to trick people.
 It really made me think about the title because my intention wasn’t to mislead it was to truly share how I paint furniture–which was by getting Mandie’s advice–which anyone can do if they read her little book.
+And which in the context of Nesting Place isn’t trickery at all.
 So, I think the titled translated fine for this nice, forgiving, you-know-me-and-trust-me-{hopefully?}-community but, when some people click over from Pinterest, they feel mislead.
 Which is something I never expected.

 Part of me totally gets that but, there have been a zillion times I’ve clicked on a pinterest photo and it turned out to be a photography or cooking ebook or a product in a magazine and I haven’t felt tricked, I felt like the pinner was trying to share something they thought was worthwhile.
 But, really it doesn’t matter what I think, it matters what the people clicking here from Pinterest think–because for some reason there’s a lot of them and I don’t want them to think Nesting Place is a Tricking site.
 A let down.
 A site of lies.
 Am I being too dramatic?

-According to my Pin it on Pinterest button, that post had been pinned/repinned over 29,000 times.
-I’m not really sure what to do about that.
-I don’t want 20,000 people coming here only to feel like I tricked them–even though it’s most likely not my pin they are even clicking on and I have no control if the pinner describes it as “The best DIY ever on painting you must click”, for example.
+According to my Pin it on Pinterest button, that post had been pinned/repinned over 29,000 times (updated to 174,00 times) I’m not really sure what to do about that.
+I don’t want 20,000 people coming here only to feel like I tricked them–even though it’s most likely not my pin they are even clicking on and I have no control if the pinner describes it as “The best DIY ever on painting for free with a million dollar giveaway you must click”, for example.
 I’d rather not sell any ebooks and have those people want to hang out at Nesting Place than sell a few more and have most people feel tricked.
 Although I have no idea if most people felt tricked or just a very few.
 It’s definitely something to think about with how photos get labeled at Pinterest~so I’m keeping that in mind for future post titles.
 I think I’ll call this post Everything You want to Know About Pinterest Plus a Free Million Dollars just to test it out.

 I did make a new graphic and pinned it one time.
 And for the record within hours it was repinned numerous times and I sold eight books in a matter of hours which really just confirms that people do trust their fellow pinners and also that people want to know how to paint furniture and are willing to pay for an ebook about it.